benchaney53/VestasTensionDataTool/README.md

 1. **Double-click** `Install-Tool.bat`
    - Professional GUI installer (no command prompt!)
    - Downloads latest version from GitHub
+   - Installs to your Desktop automatically
    - Sets up everything automatically
    - Works even if Git is not installed

 2. **Launch the installed application**
    - Use the desktop shortcut created during installation
-   - Or run `Launch.bat` from the installation folder
+   - Or run `Launch.bat` from the Desktop installation folder

 ## Requirements